Normalizing Asymptotic Differential Equations: Errata and Comments to [ADH]

 {\bf Chapter 3:}

-\begin{enumerate} \item In the second sentence of the proof of~3.1.21, one can omit ``with $\mathfrak q\cap A=\mathfrak q'\cap A=\mathfrak m$'' since this condition is automatically satisfied. \item F.-V.~Kuhlmann pointed out that in the ``Notes and comments'' to~3.2 we misattribute~3.2.26 to Krull~[229].
+\begin{enumerate} \item In the second sentence of the proof of Proposition~3.1.21, one can omit ``with $\mathfrak q\cap A=\mathfrak q'\cap A=\mathfrak m$'' since this condition is automatically satisfied. \item The proof of 3.2.11 can be simplified by replacing the part ``By the Taylor identity \dots'' with the sentence: ``By Proposition~3.2.1 we have~$P(a_\rho) \leadsto P(a)=0$, hence $(a_\rho)$ is of algebraic type over $K$.''

+\item F.-V.~Kuhlmann pointed out that in the ``Notes and comments'' to Section~3.2 we misattribute Corollary~3.2.26 to Krull~[229].
 An early source for a result of this kind is Theorem~11 in O. Schilling's book, \begin{quote} {\it The Theory of Valuations,} Mathematical Surveys, no. 4, American Mathematical Society, New York, 1950. \end{quote} This book refers for this theorem to I. Kaplansky's unpublished Ph.D.~thesis \begin{quote} {\it Maximal Fields with Valuations,} Harvard University, 1941. \end{quote}

-\item Replace ``theorem'' by ``proposition'' in the sentence following the statement of~3.4.22.
+\item Replace ``theorem'' by ``proposition'' in the sentence following the statement of Proposition~3.4.22.

-\item Marcus Tressl alerted us to an error in the proof of~3.6.11: replace the condition $\bf{K}\preceq \bf{F}$ in the first sentence of the proof by $\bf{K}\subseteq \bf{F}$, so that Zorn's lemma can be applied as indicated in the next sentence.
+\item Marcus Tressl alerted us to an error in the proof of Theorem 3.6.11: replace the condition $\bf{K}\preceq \bf{F}$ in the first sentence of the proof by $\bf{K}\subseteq \bf{F}$, so that Zorn's lemma can be applied as indicated in the next sentence.